Half dollar (United States coin): Aspects of early history

 In 1861, the New Orleans mint produced coins for three different governments.
 A total of 330,000 were struck under the United States government, 1,240,000 for the State of Louisiana after it seceded from the Union, and 962,633 after it joined the Confederacy.
 Since the same die was used for all strikings, the output looks identical.
-However the Confederate States of America actually minted four half dollars with a CSA (rather than USA) reverse and the obverse die they used had a small die crack.
+The Confederate States of America minted four half dollars with a CSA, rather than USA reverse.
+In the obverse die they used had a small die crack.
 Thus "regular" 1861 half dollars with this crack probably were used by the Confederates for some of the mass striking.

 There are two varieties of Kennedy half dollars in the proof set issues of 1964.
 Initially, the die was used with accented hair, showing deeper lines than the president's widow, Jacqueline Kennedy, preferred.
 New dies were prepared to smooth out some of the details.
 It is estimated that about 1 to 3% (40,000 to 100,000) of the proof halves are of the earlier type, making them somewhat more expensive for collectors.

+In 2026 half dollars have a new circulating commemorative design as part of the United States Semiquincentennial coinage series, part of the observance of the 250th anniversary of American independence.
+This new design features the Statue of Liberty on the obverse, with her torch being passed from one generation to the next on the reverse.